BrandonKastningSeattle/GodsWrath_Productions/README.md

 “Blessed are ye, when men shall revile you, and persecute you, and shall say all manner of evil against you falsely, for my sake.” - Matthew 5:11 (KJV)
 (GodsWrath)

+“Rejoice, and be exceeding glad: for great is your reward in heaven: for so persecuted they the prophets which were before you.” - Matthew 5:12 (KJV)